About Mastering and Enjoying Home Cooking. Drink, Cook, and Live Well!

 Wednesday, February 5, 2025

-Pot-au-feu (Simmered French Coutry Soup) in process
+Pot-au-feu (Simmered French Coutry Soup) My Way

-Pot-au-feu is a slowly simmered meat and vegetable dish that appears on most home tables in France.
+Pot-au-feu (pronounced FUH) is a slowly simmered meat and vegetable dish that appears on most home tables in France.
 Pot au Feu, which literally translates to ‘pot in the fire’, started its life in working-class homes as a way to make less expensive cuts of beef more tender and palatable.

 The long slow cooking resulted in 2 dishes: a clear nourishing broth and a rich meal of beef and vegetables.